Alexander-N/python-exercises/README.md

 This repository contains the exercises from https://github.com/exercism/python providing small and well-defined problems complete with tests and solutions.
 The excercises are mostly unchanged, this repo exists only to make using them as straightforward as possible.
 You don't need to install anything other than Python.

+## Choosing an exercise

+To help you select an exercise you can use this [list](difficulties.md) where they are ordered by approximate difficulty.
+Just browse through the exercises and read the descriptions until you find a problem which interests you.

 ## Get started

-* Browse through the folders and read the description until you find an exercise you like to solve.
-Let's say you select `hello-world`.
 * Clone the repository
     ```
     git clone git@github.com:Alexander-N/python-exercises.git